sok-og-skriv/sok-og-skriv-web/docs/en/sources-and-referencing/different-sources.md

 ## What is the purpose of sources?

-When you are looking up information for your assignment you will encounter information that is presented in many different ways and in different formats.
-Writing an assignment is partially about knowing which sources and information will be the most useful for your assignment.
+Information can be presented in many different ways and in different formats.
+Writing an assignment is partially about knowing which sources and information will be the most useful for your needs.
 Each source has its own purpose and role.
-In many cases the types of sources we use will be those that follow our academic genre and help build up our reasoning and overall strength of the assignment.
-Other times sources will be laws that we are referencing, or definitions from encyclopedias.
-What source you use will depend on the information you need for your assignment, and what are the points you are trying to make.
-To write an academic text it is necessary to think about types of sources are needed for the assignment.
+In many cases the types of sources we use will be those that help build up our reasoning and overall strength of the thesis.
+Other sources are used for definitions or documentation, such as encyclopedias.
+The type of sources you use will depend on the information you need for your assignment, and the points you are trying to make.

 ## Articles